Place an Order

 I have two of these in my shop.
 One connected for general purpose air line, and one I keep dedicated only for painting.Biggest thing to remember is you are buying HF quality, that is why you get the good prices.
 Treat HF equipment tenderly and you generally have good luck with the items...
 If you go at cranking down and banging these like it's an Ingersoll Rand Industrial Duty then you are going to screw up the HF product.You get what you pay for... treat em delicately.

 pr_write_review : 'http://www.harborfreight.com/reviews/write?reviewsku=68247'

 Most orders will be processed and leave our warehouses within 1-2 business days from the time your order is placed.
 Orders placed on Saturday or Sunday will be processed on Monday.

 *Overweight items are shipped via freight delivery, please allow up to 15 business days for shipping.
 Standard Ground Shipping rates apply to deliveries within the continental Unites States.

 © Copyright 2013 Harbor Freight Tools, All Rights Reserved.
 MATERIAL AND PHOTOS ON THIS SITE ARE THE COPYRIGHTED PROPERTY OF HARBOR FREIGHT TOOLS AND MAY NOT BE USED WITHOUT THE PRIOR WRITTEN PERMISSION OF HARBOR FREIGHT TOOLS.

-Harbor Freight does not endorse any other business or organization or any technique in any customer video.
+Harbor Freight Tools does not endorse any other business or organization or any technique in any customer video.
 Always follow all of the instructions and warnings included with our products.
-Harbor Freight makes no representation or warranty of any kind by including this video on its website.
+Harbor Freight Tools makes no representation or warranty of any kind by including this video on its website.